 The underperformance in the KIBS sector is demonstrated by the number and size of companies that are in the town that are directly linked to this sector.
 The issue is that most of the workers in this sector have no alternative than to commute out of town.
 This outward migration (estimated at 380 KIBS sector jobs out of 2819 in total) means that GVA is created and delivered out of town with, more importantly, approximately 25% of the total GVA generated being left outside of the region.
 The limited supply of attractive, appropriately located workspace, with suitable lease arrangements, is adding to this outward migration.
-If the underrepresented KIBS sector can be supported, by the provision of suitable accommodation, then the town should capture a share of the KIBS jobs from the outward commute.
+If the under-represented KIBS sector can be supported, by the provision of suitable accommodation, then the town should capture a share of the 400 KIBS jobs within the outward migration.